CRISPRlab/CRISPRviz/README.md

   ```
   docker pull crisprlab/crisprviz
   ```
+4. Test the installation - run the script below, then go to localhost:4444 in your browser:
+    ```
+    docker run -it -p 4444:8000 \
+    crisprlab/crisprviz \
+    /bin/bash -c "crisprviz.sh -t; server.py;"
+    ```

-4. Place the genome files you wish to process in a directory (on your Desktop for example: **~/Desktop/genomesFolder**)
+5. Place the genome files you wish to process in a directory (on your Desktop for example: **~/Desktop/genomesFolder**)

-5. Create the CRISPRviz container and begin processing genomes! **Note** - Before copy/pasting the below script into the command line, two modifications need to be made:
+6. Create the CRISPRviz container and begin processing genomes! **Note** - Before copy/pasting the below script into the command line, two modifications need to be made:

     *a)* -v **/Users/userName/Desktop/genomesFolder**:/app/userdata   ||   The bolded directory must be updated to the **absolute** path to the directory containing your genome files from Step 4.
 The /app/userdata directory is the location in the container where your data will be housed when the container spins up, and should not be modified!

     *b)* **crisprviz.sh -pxc;**   ||   This command be modified to reflect any additional options you wish to include in your run.
   ```
   docker run -it -p 4444:8000 \
   -v /Users/userName/Desktop/genomesFolder:/app/userdata \